 Along that street that I now know is Urho Kekkosen katu, the smell of spices and coffee woke me from my (quite exaggerated) apathy.
 A young woman pushing a baby stroller and an older woman walked into a small café with a floor-to-ceiling window behind me.
 I stopped to confirm the homey smell came from there.
 Not in the mood for lunch yet, I figured I could use a cup of coffee to go.

 Inside, a dark-haired woman speaking Finnish with an accent (how I realized she had an accent still baffles me) warmly greeted the two women, suggesting specials on the menu.

 – “English, honey?” she asked me after telling the women’s order to the kitchen staff.

 – “Do you want something to eat or to drink, dear?”

 – “I think I’ll just have coffee.
 A large coffee to go, please.”

-– “Okay dear.”
+– “Okay, dear.”

-– “I’m sorry to ask, but are you Italian?”, I asked.
+– “I’m sorry to ask, but are you Italian?”
+I asked.

 – “No!
 But everyone thinks I am!
 I was born in Lebanon but have been in Finland for many years.
 I tell everyone I’m a Lebanese child but a Finnish woman.”

-Embarrassingly struggling to pour myself a cup of coffee, I feel my cheeks turning red but then realized there’s a set of unscripted rules that you only learn on your own when visiting a foreign country.
+Embarrassingly struggling to pour myself a cup of coffee, I felt my cheeks turning red but then realized there’s a set of unscripted rules that you only learn on your own when visiting a foreign country.

 – “Have a nice day!
 It was nice meeting you”, I shouted to the back of the café when leaving.